centrifugal/documentation/clients/mobile_and_other.md

 Gomobile is experimental technology so this library considered experimental too.
 See it's readme for more information.

 ### Go client

 Go client library located [on Github](https://github.com/centrifugal/centrifuge-go).

 There are some examples in repo which can help you to start.
 Note that you can also use `centrifuge-mobile` from Go code.`

 ### Python Asyncio client

 [Centrifuge-python](https://github.com/centrifugal/centrifuge-python) client is a work in progress - there was no PYPI release yet.
 But it already works pretty well with Centrifugo.

+### Perl client

+Benoît Chauvet created a repo with a [Perl client](https://github.com/Orabig/centrifugo-perl-client) on top of Anyevent - it's a work in progress at moment but still can be very useful.